multihack/multihack-brackets/README.md

 - [ ] End-to-end encryption
 - [ ] Cursor and selection tracking

 Also check out [the web version](https://github.com/RationalCoding/multihack-web).
-(Not yet compatible with this extension.)
+(Now compatible with this extension!)